 The dashboard assesses progress by comparing domestic climate policy introduced by the UK government to a set of recommendations from the Climate Change Committee (CCC).
-These recommendations are taken from two recent publications, the 2020 Progress Report to Parliament, and the report 'Policies for the Sixth Carbon Budget and Net Zero', which accompanied the Sixth Carbon Budget report, and provides a detailed list of policy recommendations from the CCC, with a particular focus on policy development prior to COP26.
+These recommendations are taken from three publications, the 2020 Progress Report to Parliament, the report 'Policies for the Sixth Carbon Budget and Net Zero', which accompanied the Sixth Carbon Budget report and provides a detailed list of policy recommendations from the CCC, with a particular focus on policy development prior to COP26, as well as the 2021 Progress Report to Parliament.

 For each sector, as policies are announced, their content is compared to this list of recommendations.
 Each recommendation is categorised as met in full / partly met / not met.
 The overall sector is then ranked as the average of these underlying recommendations, where each recommendation met in full contributes a score of 10/10, each recommendation met in part a score of 5/10, and any recommendation which is not met scoring 0/10.
 The scores, and following policy rankings, are shown below: